 Kevin and Jelte go back 18 years, when they worked together for Symbian, creating the mobile operating system of the (then) future.

 Having travelled the world for work and pleasure and worked in many industries for large companies, Kevin realised that what he really likes is working in small teams where he can be really hands-on and make a meaningful contribution.
-So when Jelte explained his vision for savvy navvy, Kevin jumped onboard immediately.
+So when Jelte explained his vision for savvy navvy and how the app would disrupt the sailing tech world, Kevin jumped onboard immediately.

 Born in Bermuda and raised in the Caribbean Hannah spent the better part of her life living on or near boats!
 An avid sailor since the age of two, Hannah mixes her knack for storytelling with a love for the sea.

-Hobbies include kite surfing, BBQing, flying drones and travelling the world.
+Hobbies include kite surfing, BBQing, flying drones, travelling the world and paddleboarding with her dog, Kiwi.
 Hannah also claims to be a part-time pirate.

 Stefanos, born and raised in Greece, is well accustomed to the sea, but had never sailed before joining savvy navvy.
-With a background in physics and a strong interest in tech, he is our developer in charge of savvy navvy’s routing algorithm, making sure we use only the best and most sophisticated maths, such that even he could navigate through the roughest seas at the touch of a button.
+With a background in physics and a strong interest in all this tech based, he is our lead developer in charge of savvy navvy’s routing algorithm, making sure we use only the best and most sophisticated maths, such that even he could navigate through the roughest seas at the touch of a button.

 Stefanos loves music as well as basking in the stunning seaside views of the Mediterranean.

 Tim and Jelte worked together at Google My Business; the team that helps put businesses on Google Maps.
 Before that he was the principle designer for YouTube mobile apps.
 A cartographer by trade, there is nothing that Tim can't turn his design skills too and we hope you like his design touches in the savvy navvy app as much as we do.